-Professor Ahlgren is a marine microbial ecologist.
-He is interested in understanding how environmental factors and interactions between microbes and viruses shape the evolution, diversity, and structure of microbial communities.
-Marine microbial communities are extremely diverse and control globally important cycles in the flow of nutrients and carbon on our planet.
-A fundamental component to understanding their importance to our planet is knowing what factors control and maintain the diversity and structure of these communities.
-Professor Ahlgren uses traditional culture isolation and laboratory studies along with cutting-edge DNA sequencing and bioinformatics approaches to elucidate key abiotic and biotic microbial interactions, including the impact of viruses on microbial communities.
-As such, his work addresses a variety of topics such as biogeographic patterns of microbial populations, models of microbial speciation, virus-host interactions, and the development computational tools for studying virus-host interactions.
+Professor Ahlgren is an aquatic microbial ecologist who studies how environmental factors and interactions between microbes and viruses shape the evolution, diversity, and structure of microbial communities.
+Marine microbial communities in particular are extremely diverse and impact globally important nutrient and carbon cycles.
+A key aspect to understanding the importance of microbes to our planet is knowing what factors control and maintain the diversity and structure of these communities.
+Professor Ahlgren uses traditional culture isolation and laboratory studies along with DNA sequencing and bioinformatics approaches to elucidate these important abiotic and biotic microbial interactions.